Glossary

 - be under age 18

-- be aged 18 or over and under 23 and in full-time education or vocational training (although your administering authority can continue to treat the child as an eligible child notwithstanding a break in full-time education or vocational training)
+- be aged 18-23 and in full-time education or vocational training (although your administering authority can continue to treat the child as an eligible child notwithstanding a break in full-time education or vocational training)

 - be unable to engage in gainful employment because of physical or mental impairment and either: